ehabarman/Competitive-Programming-Tutorial/src/Algorithms/Mathmatics/GCD_and_LCM/README.md

 ## 1) Greatest Common Division ( GCD ):
 	-	calculate GCD using Euclidean algorithm [ euclideanGCD ]
+	-	calculate GCD using Binary Euclidean algorithm, algorithm suitable only for GCD with numbers greater than 10^30 [ binaryEuclideanGCD ]
 	-	calculate GCD of more than two (or array) numbers [ arrayGCD ]
 	-	calculate GCD of 2 numbers when one of them very large [ largeGCD ]
 	-	Product of given N fractions in reduced form ( ex: 1/3 * 2*5 * 10 /11 ....) [ fractionsProductReduce ]